Primary care development

 Hampshire and Isle of Wight Integrated Care Board (ICB) stood up a transformation programme which focuses on primary and local care; addressing same day access, urgent care response, integrated neighbourhood working (INW), proactive case management, virtual wards, and telemedicine, asking for local place systems to develop their own local operating model to meet the needs of their communities.

-In April 2024, a Southampton INW Task and Finish Group (TFG) was set up to provide a means of driving the programme forward.
-The group has brought colleagues together from Health and Social Care, Public Health, alongside the Project Lead and Coordinator, who have formed new relationships and links and will continue to develop, provide direction, and support the programme as it evolves.
+In April 2024, a Southampton INW Task and Finish Group (TFG) was set up to help drive the programme forward.
+The group included colleagues from Health and Social Care, Public Health, alongside the Project Lead and Coordinator.
 The group’s purpose is to develop and mobilise integrated neighbourhood working models which meet the need of the local population.
-The programme has been codesigned to enable partnership working to flourish across services, organisations and community groups within areas loosely defined by each of the Primary Care Network footprints.
-The TFG provides regular progress reports to Southampton & Local Care group (PLC), whose members are from Southampton health, care, and voluntary sector, to inform progress and enable them to uphold their responsibilities in providing oversight and accountability of the programme.
+The INW programme has been co-designed to enable partnership working within areas loosely defined by each of the PCN footprints.
+The TFG provides regular progress reports to the Southampton & Local Care group (PLC), whose members are from Southampton health, care, and voluntary sector, to inform progress and enable them to uphold their responsibilities in providing oversight and accountability of the programme.

 As part of our project journey so far, we have spent a great deal of time researching and developing documents that we felt would be useful put together on Padlet, to share with others to aid with INW thinking.
 You can view this Padlet here.